ddovbii/colony-workshop/content/intro/30_terminology.md

 ---
-title: "Terminology: get familiar with the Lingo"
+title: "Terminology: get familiar with the lingo"
 date: 2020-10-12T20:33:20+03:00
 weight: 3
 ---